We host yoga retreats all year!

 We offer a variety of yoga retreats and formats so you can choose what will work for your schedule and your comfort.
 Some people want a deep immersion into practice and others want a fun, more social retreat.
 We offer both and everything in between.
 You may find them helpful at different times.

-We offer a weekend retreat at least once per month with Liz Frost, one of the founders of Sugar Ridge.
+We offer regular weekend yoga retreats with Liz and Jenny.
+Liz is one of the founders of Sugar Ridge.
 Her yoga training is in traditional hatha, and her style is very gentle with a focus on mindfulness.
 Often some outdoor or offsite activities are also included.
 Yoga is taught as a form of meditation, getting in tune with the physical body and noticing connections between emotion and mental states.
 Jenny has been teaching yoga for 20 years and offers a wide range of styles and experiences ranging from therapeutic restorative yoga to Vinyasa Flow, and everything in between.
 Expect well-planned yet intuitive classes that cater to all bodies and levels of practitioners.

-Liz teaches yoga in a way that is approachable and accessible for all.
-Liz believes yoga needs to be slower paced in order to begin the practice, and/or use it as part of an inner and outer healing process.
+At Sugar Ridge, we offer yoga in a way that is approachable and accessible for all.
+We believe that yoga needs to be slower paced in order to begin the practice, and/or use it as part of an inner and outer healing process.
 To really experience your body you need to hang out in one posture for a little while.
 This means that the easiest options are offered first and ways to modify to make it more challenging or accessible are provided so there is something for everyone.
 Anything can be modified.
 If you can make it to a class, you can DO the class.
 No pressure and all support.